What is LinkedIn?

 Ask for Recommendations

 Recommendations are a valuable part of your LinkedIn profile and could be the one thing that stands out most.

-In the subject line, ask something like, “Are you able to write a recommendation for me based on our relationship in your classes the past few semesters?” in the main body.
-Don’t make the request too long, but be clear on what you want a recommendation for.
+In the subject line, ask something like, “Are you able to write a recommendation for me based on our relationship in your classes over the past few semesters?” in the main body.
+Don’t make the request too long, but be clear what you want a recommendation for.

 If you’re asking a previous or current supervisor for a recommendation, you could change the message to say, “I am happy we are able to connect.
 If you feel that you’re able to write a brief recommendation about how you found/find my performance and skills in my position at company X, I would appreciate it.
 I totally understand if you would prefer not to.
 Kind regards…”

 Please remember, first impressions count, so don’t let all of your hard work be undone with spelling mistakes and grammatical errors.